crisfervil/TinyChat/README.md

 It's a 108 lines long, but I think it can be reduced even further.

+The program creates a temporary .txt file containing the chat lines and monitors its changes to show other users messages.

 # How to use it?

 Copy the exec file in a shared folder, and run it from there.

-The app creates a temporary .txt file containing the chat lines and monitors its changes to show other users messages.

 The application first asks for a nick name, and then enters in display mode, to show the conversation lines.